MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 * Use Multifactor Authentication (MFA).

 * Restrict traffic based on parameters such as country of origin or device type.

+To understand more about authentication in Fabric, see [Microsoft Fabric security fundamentals](security-fundamentals.md).

 ## Manage data